maratib/ts-snippets/README.md

-# Typescript, Vue, Nuxt, React, Next, Angular, Nest, Express snippets all in one
+# Typescript, Vue, Nuxt, React, Next, Angular, Nest, Express snippets (all in one power pack)

 ### Also covers Vue3, Nuxt3